locustcloud/locustcloud.github.io/README.md

 ![Locust Cloud](screenshot.png)

-Note: Don't use the `--mock-server` option when you are doing normal load tests.
+Note: Don't use the mock server option when you are doing normal load tests.
 It is only meant as an example and serves no other purpose.

 ### Passing options to Locust